Shaun Dooley

-Early life
+Early life and career

-Dooley was born in Barnsley in Yorkshire.
-He studied at the Arden School of Theatre in Manchester between 1992 and 1995.
+Dooley attended Barnsley Youth Theatre in 1989 before going on to study at the Arden School of Theatre in Manchester between 1992 and 1995.

-Career

 Dooley's first acting role was as Shaun in Groove on a Stanley Knife in 1997.
 He later played Ritchie Fitzgerald in Coronation Street from 1997 until 1998.
-He appeared occasionally in EastEnders as Tom Stuart between 2001 and 2004 until he was replaced during his filming of The Street.
+He appeared occasionally in EastEnders as Tom Stuart between 2001 and 2004.
+He appeared in Series 1 of The Street.
 He had a role in P.O.W..